2020 - carbon credits

 Carbon credits are intangible assets (similar to mileage points or brands) so therefore, they are digital certificates.
 Most credits are traded and quoted in US dollars.

-However, deforestation and forest fires inhibit this process.
-When we burn trees or cut them down, they release CO2 into the atmosphere.
-Methane (CH4) is also released, and it’s a powerful greenhouse gas that’s up to 30 times more pollutive than CO2.
-Furthermore, most of our global economy is based on the generation of energy by burning fossil and non-renewable fuels (such as oil, coal, and natural gas).
-All of this burning of fossil fuels, which are essentially carbon atoms, releases huge amounts of CO2 into the atmosphere.
+However, deforestation and forest fires hinder this process.
+When we burn or cut trees down, CO2 is released into the atmosphere.
+Methane (CH4) is also released, a powerful greenhouse gas that’s up to 30 times more polluting than CO2.
+Furthermore, most of our global economy is based on the generation of energy by burning non-renewable fuels (such as oil, coal, and natural gas).
+All this burning of fossil fuels, which are essentially carbon atoms, releases huge amounts of CO2 into the atmosphere.
 The CO2 absorbs heat from the sun, leading to the greenhouse effect and the warming of the planet.

-When there is more CO2 than normal in the air, the heat from the sun’s rays is absorbed by the atmosphere and the planet gets warmer.
-In other words, our greenhouse gas emissions and our reliability on oil and coal for our transportation and energy are warming the planet and leading to drastic climate changes.
+When the presence of CO2 is higher than normal in the air, the heat from the sun’s rays is absorbed by the atmosphere and the planet gets warmer.
+In other words, our greenhouse gas emissions and our reliance on oil and coal for our transportation and energy are warming up the planet and leading to drastic climate changes.

 We have to put a price on carbon emissions.
 That’s why it’s called carbon credit!

-Neither oil, gold, or diamonds (or carbon credits) expire or rot.
+Neither oil, gold, and diamonds (and carbon credits) expire or rot.
 In theory, you can keep them forever in your home.

 There are huge advantages to buying carbon credits over gold, diamonds, and oil: when you buy oil, the money is indirectly financing bloody dictatorships in the Middle East, Venezuela or Nigeria.
 When you are buying diamonds and gold, the money is probably going to corrupt dictatorships in Africa and Latin America.

-Yet when you buy carbon credits from the Amazon forest, for example, your money is going directly and indirectly to managers of forest conservation projects, clean energy projects, and environmentally conscious companies that follow international standards.
+However, when you buy carbon credits from the Amazon forest, your money is going directly and indirectly to managers of forest conservation projects, clean energy projects, and environmentally conscious companies that follow international standards.
 Therefore, there’s social, community and environmental impact beyond the forest itself.